tongvtdan/apillis-mfg/.qoder/quests/improve-workflow-based-on-schema.md

 #### 4.1.3 Service Layer Improvements
 Update the `WorkflowStageService` to ensure it properly fetches stages for the authenticated user's organization:

+#### 4.1.5 Project Service Enhancement
+Update the `ProjectService` to properly handle workflow definitions when creating and updating projects:

 ```typescript
 // In workflowStageService.ts
 async getWorkflowStages(forceRefresh = false): Promise<WorkflowStage[]> {